-SB 248 was approved by the Senate Judiciary Committee on Monday, 1/22.
+HB 77, SB 442 and SB 310 have not been heard this Session.
+SB 248 was approved by the Senate Judiciary Committee on 1/22.

-Short-acting Bronchodilator Use in Public and Private Schools - HB 883 by Rep. Traci Koster (R-Tampa) and SB 962 by Sen. Ed Hooper (R-Palm Harbor) authorize schools to acquire stock a supply of short-acting bronchodilators to administer in respiratory distress.

-SB 962 will be heard in the Senate Education, Pre-K-12 Committee on Tuesday, 1/30.

-HB 883 was approved by the House Health and Human Services Committee on Wednesday, 1/24.
+Short-acting Bronchodilator Use in Public and Private Schools - HB 883 by Rep. Traci Koster (R-Tampa) and SB 962 by Sen. Ed Hooper (R-Palm Harbor) authorize schools to acquire stock a supply of short-acting bronchodilators to administer to students in respiratory distress.
+SB 962 was approved by the Senate Education Pre-K-12 Committee on Tuesday, 1/30 and will be heard in the Senate Health Policy Committee on Tuesday, 2/6.
+HB 883 was approved by the House PreK-12 Appropriations Subcommittee on 1/24.